Inevitabby/notes/phl2020/markdown/08 - Concepts and Definitions.md

 	- Aka: Must not be *too broad* or *too narrow*.
 3. Must be *essential*
 	- aka: Must name characteristics that cause or explain most of the other characteristics.
 	- Example: "Heart is an organ that goes lub dub" (nonessential) v.s.
-"Heart is an organ that pumps blood around the body" (essential, explains the lub dub sound)
+"Heart is an organ that pumps blood around the body" (essential, and explains the lub dub sound)
 4. Must not be circular.
 5. Must not use negative terms unnecessarily.
 	- Example: "A cat is not a dog"